ngrx/platform/projects/ngrx.io/content/guide/data/entity-change-tracker.md

 You can opt-out of change tracking for a _specific_ entity action by supplying the  `mergeStrategy` in the optional `EntityActionOptions` that you can pass in the action payload.

-> If you don't specify a `MergeStrategy`, Ngrx Data uses the default for that action.
+> If you don't specify a `MergeStrategy`, NgRx Data uses the default for that action.

 If you are dispatching an action with `EntityDispatcher` and you don't want that action to be change-tracked, you might write something like this: